luminovang/documentation/files/uploader.md

-# File Upload Integration with Uploader Module
+# Handling File Uploads with the Uploader Class

 ***